-How often you should replace your air filters can depend on the following:
+How frequently you have to exchange the air filters may be on the following:

-- Air filter type
+- Air filter style

-- Overall indoor air quality
+- Total indoor air quality

 - Number of pets

 - Air pollution levels and construction around the residence

 For basic 1"–3" air filters, companies generally tell you to replace them every 30–90 days.
 If you suffer from light to moderate allergies, you can put in a better air filter or replace them even more frequently.